 Do keep in mind that you could do everything right and still not get the job.
 It is quite possible that you presented yourself in the best possible fashion and were beat out by an extraordinary candidate who just offered more to the employer.

-If you have determined that the position was a good fit and you did your best to impress the interviewer, then all you can do is pursue as many other options as possible with the same effective approach.
+If you have determined that the position was a good fit and you did your best to impress the interviewer, then all you can do is move on and pursue as many other options as possible with the same effective approach.

-In order to learn from this difficult experience and refine your job search techniques, it's important to reflect upon all aspects of your job search and interview process.
 If you're having trouble figuring out why you aren't getting hired, it can be helpful to enlist the input of a career counselor, a friend, or a professional connection in your industry of interest as you are conducting this assessment.
-If you were unable to land an interview here are some factors to evaluate:
+They may be able to offer some perspective.